Martin Hinds: Research

 Together with Patricia Crone he argues in his book God's Caliph : Religious Authority in the First Centuries of Islam that the first Caliphs were heads of state as well as heads of the religious community.
 Later religious scholars claimed power for themselves on behalf of the communities they represented, thus creating the situation in Sunni Islam where there is no centralized religious power.
 The Shi'ite system is therefore no deviation but represents the original order of power in early Islam.
-Martin Hinds adheres to the Revisionist School of Islamic Studies.
+Martin Hinds adhered to the Revisionist School of Islamic Studies.